Royal Mausoleum, Frogmore: Design

-It was built by the architect A. J. Humbert, based on designs by Professor Ludwig Gruner.
-The mausoleum is in the form of a Greek cross, to a 70 ft diameter, with a central octagon of 70 ft height.
+The mausoleum was built by the architect A. J. Humbert, based on designs by Professor Ludwig Gruner.
+It is in the form of a Greek cross, with a 70 ft diameter, and a central octagon of height 70 ft.
 It was designed in the Romanesque style.
 The mausoleum is built from Portland stone and granite; Australian copper covers the roof.

 A Latin inscription in bronze above the door can be translated:

-Antonio Salviati designed and created the elaborate mosaics in the porch of the mausoleum; at a quoted cost of £480.
-Salviati created mosaics of differing quality according to their proximity to the intended viewer; the low ceiling of the porch was not properly appreciated by Salviati's craftsmen in Venice, and were dissatisfied with the final result.
-The dissatisfaction with Salviati's work endangered his proposed designs for the future Albert Memorial, and he offered to rectify the work at his own expense.
+Antonio Salviati designed and created the elaborate mosaics in the porch of the mausoleum, at a quoted cost of £480.
+Salviati created mosaics of differing quality according to their proximity to the intended viewer; the low ceiling of the porch was not properly appreciated by Salviati's craftsmen in Venice, and they were dissatisfied with the final result.
+This dissatisfaction endangered his proposed designs for the future Albert Memorial, and he offered to rectify the work at his own expense.